v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/05_0403-Enrolling devices in Intune.md

 6. In the output under **Device State**, verify that **AzureAdJoined : YES** is displayed.
 This indicates that the device is Azure AD joined.

-7. In the output under Tenant Details, verify that the following three entries
+7. In the output under **Tenant Details**, verify that the following three entries
     exist:

 -   mdmUrl :